Myth of the clean Wehrmacht: Crimes in Greece, Poland, the Soviet Union, and Yugoslavia

 In Serbia, the Wehrmacht began the murder of the Jews from mid-1941, independently of the SS.
-In April 1941 in the early days of the occupation, Chief of Military Administration Harald Turner decreed the registration of Jews, including forced labor and curfews.
+In April 1941 in the early days of the occupation, Chief of Military Administration Harald Turner decreed the registration of Jews, including forced labour and curfews.
 This culminated in the Geiselmordpolitik, the reprisal killings by the Wehrmacht for insurgency and sabotage.
 In September 1942, the Wehrmacht was also involved in a massacre of civilians in Samarica, where they reportedly killed 480 "enemy combatants" with a loss of one German soldier.
 At the same time the Wehrmacht condemned similar actions taken by the fascist Ustasa party of the Independent State of Croatia.

 Beginning

 Generals' memorandum

 General Franz Halder, Chief of Staff of the OKH between 1938 and 1942, played a key role in creating the myth of the clean Wehrmacht.
 The genesis for the myth was the "Generals' Memorandum" created in November 1945 and submitted to the Nuremberg trials.
 It was titled "The German Army from 1920 to 1945" and was co-authored by Halder and former field marshals Walther von Brauchitsch and Erich von Manstein, along with other senior military figures.
 It portrayed the German armed forces as apolitical and largely innocent of the crimes committed by the Nazi regime.
 The arguments of the memorandum were later adopted by Hans Laternser, the lead counsel for the defence of senior Wehrmacht commanders at the High Command Trial.
 The document was written at the suggestion of American general William J. Donovan of the OSS, who viewed the Soviet Union as the main global threat to world peace.
 Donovan served as a deputy prosecutor at Nuremberg; he and some other U.S. representatives believed the trials should not proceed, but that Germany should be recruited as a military ally against the Soviet Union in the growing Cold War.

+At the International Military Tribunal at Nuremberg, the Wehrmacht's General Staff and High Command were not ruled to be criminal organizations.
+Although the Wehrmacht leadership was not considered an organization within the meaning of the charter, misrepresentation of the verdict as an exoneration would become one of the foundations of the clean Wehrmacht myth.
+The trial had nevertheless resulted in the coverage of its systematic criminality in the German press.

+At the Nuremberg Military Tribunals, leading members of the Wehrmacht were convicted at the Milch trial, for using slave labour and deporting civilians; in the Hostages case, for executing thousands of hostages and prisoners of war, looting, using forced labour, and deporting civilians in the Balkans; and in the High Command Trial, for plotting wars of aggression, issuing criminal orders, deporting civilians, using slave labour, and looting in the Soviet Union.